daniau23/rice-type-classification-regression/README.md

     - Using a different pipeline approach; removing PCA, thereby feeding the mode with more features.
 Deep learning network architecture remained the same.
 But performance dropped as more misclassification were seen on the test data.

 - For the regression analysis, the deep learning approach did yield a better RMSE score, 0.0989 with a loss of nearly 0; **0.0098**

+All saved models can be found in the models folder and all saved pipelines for deep learning approaches can be found in the pipeline folder